ultrazohm/ultrazohm_sw/docs/source/general/how_to_guides/how_to_set_encoder_offset/how_to_set_encoder_offset.rst

 The linked flux of the :math:`a`-phase winding is aligned with the :math:`\alpha`-axis of the machine.
 The main idea in this offset estimation is to drive a current through the :math:`a`-phase of the machine, which generates a linked magnetic flux leading the d-axis with the permanent magnet to mechanically turn and align with the :math:`alpha`-axis of the machine.
 This can be achieved by stepping the duty cycle of the :math:`a`-phase from zero to an arbitrary duty cycle.
-The duty cycle is kept on its value and the current angle :math:`\vartheta_m` is set as :math:`\vartheta_{m,offset}`.
+The duty cycle is kept on its value and the current angle :math:`\vartheta_{el}` is set as :math:`\vartheta_{el,offset}`.
-Since the method does not use a closed loop current control, a duty cycle has to be chosen that does not lead to a phase current above the rated current of the machine.
+Since the method does not use a closed-loop current control, a duty cycle has to be chosen that does not lead to a phase current above the rated current of the machine.
 However, the duty cycle has to be sufficiently large to move the rotor reliably into the :math:`\alpha` axis.
-This method is quick but results in sub-optimal alignment, requires manual tuning of the duty cycle and is often unreliable in the laboratory.
+This method is quick but results in sub-optimal alignment, requires manual tuning of the duty cycle, and is often unreliable in the laboratory.
 Additionally, :math:`L_d=L_q` is assumed.

 ..
 Using tables for side by side figure: